illogical/ShortcutDashboardNode/README.md

 ### npm run build

-Builds the React app for production to the `build` folder.<br />
+Builds the React app to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## For Blender Python Support
+# For Blender Python Support

 1. Using the Pie Menu Editor add-on, create a Macro Operator
-    * Edit it to open a .py file
+   - Edit it to open a .py file
-    * Assign it a shortcut key combo
+   - Assign it a shortcut key combo
 2. Update /server/serverSettings.json with the path to that .py file and the shortcut combo